BFSS Upcoming Events

 Henry Louis Gates Jr. BFSS Poster

 Emmy and Peabody Award-winning filmmaker, literary scholar, and journalist Henry Louis Gates, Jr. is an acclaimed cultural critic and institution builder.
 Professor Gates is the Alphonse Fletcher University Professor and Director of the Hutchins Center for African & African American Research at Harvard University.
 Among his dozens of books are the recent New York Times bestsellers Stony the Road: Reconstruction, White Supremacy, and the Rise of Jim Crow and The Black Church: This Is Our Story, This Is Our Song.
 He has also produced and hosted an array of documentary films.
 The Black Church (PBS) and Frederick Douglass: In Five Speeches (HBO), which he executive produced, each received Emmy nominations.
 His latest history series for PBS is Making Black America: Through the Grapevine.
-Finding Your Roots, Gates’s groundbreaking genealogy and genetics series, is now in its tenth season on PBS.
+Finding Your Roots, Gates’s groundbreaking genealogy and genetics series is now in its tenth season on PBS.

 • Emmy and Peabody Award-Winning Filmmaker, Literary Scholar, Journalist, Cultural Critic, and Institution Builder